MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/pdf.md

 To extract tables from a PDF file, use the **Extract tables from PDF** action.
 In the action properties, specify the PDF file and the pages to extract from.
 The action produces a variable named **ExtractedPDFTables** that contains a list of PDF table info.
 You can find information regarding handling this type of variables in [Advanced data types](../variable-data-types.md#advanced-data-types).

+> [!IMPORTANT]
+> The **Extract tables from PDF** action doesn't use Optical Character Recognition (OCR), so you can't extract non-copyable text from scanned PDFs.

+> [!NOTE]
+> The library behind the action occasionally extracts additional PDF data that aren't tables.
+This functionality minimizes the risk of accidentally omitting a real table.

 ![Screenshot of the Extract tables from PDF action.](media\pdf\extract-tables-pdf-example.png)

 Apart from extracting information from PDF files, you can create a new PDF document from an existing file using the **Extract PDF file pages to new PDF file** action.